fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 5.4.0 =
-* [Added] Help our suite of add-on plugins activate licenses at inventorypresser.com and receive automatic updates
+* [Added] Help our suite of add-on plugins activate licenses at inventorypresser.com and receive automatic updates by adding a license class
+* [Added] Pass the vehicle object into the invp_zero_price_string filter so the zero price string can be easily changed based on vehicle attributes

 = 5.3.1 =
 * [Fixed] Fix a bug introduced in the previous version where only part of a query in the Media Library was corrected